Our Therapeutic Approaches

-Mindfulness is simply having a clear awareness of the present moment you’re experiencing.
-Being in a mindful state allows your students to be fully here, right now.
-The opposite of mindfulness is mindlessness – a state where we are either mentally projected into the past or future, meaning the rest of us that’s left here in the present is running on auto-pilot mode.
+Mindfulness is simply having a clear awareness of the present moment we are experiencing.
+Being in a mindful state allows clients to be fully here, right now.
+The opposite of mindfulness is where we are either mentally projected into the past or future.

-When your students practice mindfulness, they enter a light meditative state that allows them to become tuned into the present moment.
-By simply becoming aware of the sensations present in their bodies, and then shifting their attention to their breathing, they begin being mindful.
-If they notice their mind has wandered off, as it often tends to do, they just effortlessly bring it back so it’s once again focused on the breath.
+When we practice mindfulness we enter a light meditative state that allows us to become tuned to the present moment.
+By simply becoming aware of the sensations present in our bodies, and shifting attention to breathing we become mindful.
+When thoughts wander off, just effortlessly bring the back focused back to the breath.

-In only a few minutes of mindfulness practice, students become much calmer, focused and centred.
+With regular mindfulness practice, students and staff report becoming much calmer, focused and centred.

 We will initially work with your designated manager to develop a Service Level Agreement.

 Subsequently, a liaison person who can facilitate referrals and be the conduit for service reporting, will be required.
 This might be the Family Worker/ SENCO or Pastoral Support Manager.

 We will need a confidential room to use regularly; preferably in a quiet location within the school.